Gen IX Capture Mechanics

 The doubling effect stacks with the Capture Power effect - thus, if you have a Lv.
 3 Capture Power and catch the Pokémon off guard, this modifier will be 4.
 Not bad!

-However, this will not affect static encounters: legendary Pokémon, Gimmighoul from chests, former Titans, and other story encounters that happen in specific places rather than being spawned by the regular encounter system, are never affected by either of these kinds of boosts; this modifier will just be 1 for them.
+Prior to version 3.0.0 of the game, this will not affect static encounters: in the older versions, legendary Pokémon, Gimmighoul from chests, former Titans, and other story encounters that happen in specific places rather than being spawned by the regular encounter system, are never affected by either of these kinds of boosts, and this modifier will just be 1.
+As of version 3.0.0, static encounters now are affected by this modifier.

 Critical Captures